Software-Improvement-Group/sigridci/docs/capabilities/objectives.md

 ## Understanding Objectives in detail: System Overview page

-Objectives can be set as below in the *System Overview* page:
+Objectives can be set as below on the *System Overview* page:

 <img src="../images/objectives-system.png" width="600" />